and0125/html-css/README.md

 for starting off, its easy to design by eye, but there are ways to get specific colors and sizes of elements from webpages.

+Also, a couple modern button notes:

+- rounded edges seem to be very popular
+- also, not capitalizing every word (just the first word or the important words of a phrase)
+- One popular thing seems to be, for buttons placed next to one another, one button should have white text with a bakcground, and one should have colored text with a white bakcground.